asuzukii/BioFaceNetPyTorch/README.md

 * using a linear combination of representation of tungsten, fluorescent, and natural light, the lighting was estimated

 ### 3 Biophysical spcetral skin model
+* 2 free biophysical params
+* A 2-layer skin model was applied
+  * the epidermis (outer skin) is modelled so that everything but blue light is mainly forward scattered
+  * the dermis (inner skin) is supposed to contain the blood vessels, and it absorbs blue/green wavelengths

 ### 4 Architecture
+* at the most abstract, the trainable encoder estimates a semantically meaningful parameters and a fixed decoder that implements these back into an image.
+* 4 image quantities: hemoglobin, melanin, difuse, specular maps
 #### 4.1 Trainable Encoder
+* encoder itself has both a encoder/decoder
+* invert the gamma first for heuristic improvement
+* seperate decoder for each parameter
+* positivity constraints -> use of softmax/sigmoid to bound it to a range
 #### 4.2 Model-based Decoder
+* all components implemented in a differentiable manner, so that the gradients can be backpropagated all the way back to the encoder
+* various lookup tables to streamline the decoding process
 #### 4.3 Losses
+* 4 losses to keep track of
+  * RMSE of produced image vs. actual
+  * L2 camera sensitivity param regularization loss
+  * L1 specular reflections regularization loss
+  * L2 diffuse shading loss

 ### 5 Experiments
+* use the CelebA Dataset
+* some reconstruction, editing applications

 ### 6 Conclusion
 * Restricting reflectance helps break SOTA which was the inverse rendering method